UsabilityEngineering/Split/README.md

 # Phase 2: Interaction Design

 ## Executive Summary
-The goal of this design phase was to create a form of visualizing and implementing the design of the application Split.
-To do this we created wireframes because they allow us to visualize the layout of where the content should be as well as solidify the features that are going to be available.
-In addition to wireframes. we created a click-through prototype because it creates a strong idea of how the application should react when particular items are interacted with.
+The goal of this design phase was to create **advanced interfaces based on user research such that they would meet users' needs and mental models** for the application Split.
+To do this **we created wireframes** because they **allow us to visualize the layout of where the content should** be as well as **solidify the features that are going to be available**.
+In addition to wireframes. **we created a click-through prototype** because it **creates a strong idea of how the application should react when particular items are interacted with**.
 This creates flows that users can or should follow to avoid them running into errors.

 Main Focuses:
-* Identify the most important features of the app
+* **Identify the most important features** to meet user's needs
-* Keep interfaces simple and efficient by creating a minimalist design
+* **Keep interfaces simple and efficient** by creating a minimalist design
-* Foster familiarity through the use of conventional icons and common component placement
+* **Foster familiarity** through the use of conventional icons and common component placement
-* Limit user confusion and errors
+* **Limit user confusion and errors**

 Breakdown of Interfaces:
-* The main navigation tool that allows users to visit the different features of the application, is the toolbar at the bottom of the screen
+* The **main navigation tool** that allows users to visit the different features of the application, **is the toolbar at the bottom of the screen**
-* The first one is the login/registration component.
+* The first one is the **login/registration component**.
 If the user has not previously made an account, we have a button to redirect them to the registration page.
-* The home page displays a calendar in which a user can see upcoming payments that they are due to pay or receive.
+* The **home page displays a calendar in which a user can see upcoming payments that they are due to pay or receive**.
 Users can navigate to different months in the calendar view to see previous or upcoming months’ payments.
-* The group page can be visited at any time using the toolbar, which is used to view, edit, and delete groups.
-A group can be defined as a collection of people who share a recurring cost for a service, and are assigned a percentage of that cost, which is to be paid monthly.
+* The **group page** can be visited at any time using the toolbar, which **is used to view, edit, and delete groups**.
+A group can be defined as **a collection of people who share a recurring cost for a service**, and are assigned a percentage of that cost, which is to be paid monthly.
-* The account settings page is available to view user account information, view currently available payment methods, add payment methods, configure notification settings, and log out.
+* The **account settings** page is available to **view user account information**, **view currently available payment methods**, **add payment methods**, **configure notification settings**, and **log out**.
-* All main application pages have a notification button where users can see any groups that they have been invited to or any other app-related notifications.
+* All **main application pages have a notification button** where **users can see any groups that they have been invited to, upcoming payments, late payments**, or any other app-related notifications.

-After creating these design artifacts, we have a firm idea of how we want to continue the interfaces of the application.
-Our goal now is to create a more detailed click-through prototype that contains more style and interaction with the controls that we are providing.
+After creating these design artifacts, **we have a firm idea of how we want to continue the interfaces of the application**.
+Our **goal now is to create a more detailed click-through prototype** that contains more style and interaction with the controls that we are providing.

 [Full phase 2 report](design/)